-Section D. Self Report Of Events Since Baseline Visit
+Section D. Self-Report Of Events -EVE

-This section asks the participant about health conditions reported by a Doctor or a Health Professional since their first SOL center visit 4 years ago.
-By asking "Since their first SOL interview with you has a doctor or health professional said...", we are interested in identifying newly occurring, or newly diagnosed conditions.
-If a participant responds by saying "Yes, my doctor told me that I have atrial fibrillation and I have had this for several years" the response to this question (question 10) is No. If the answer provided by the participant to questions in Section D suggests to the interviewer that this may not be a condition that has newly occurred since the last AFU interview, the participant is asked to clarify whether this is the first time a physician has said that she/he has this condition.
+This section asks the participant about health conditions reported by a Doctor or a Health Professional since their the last SOL interview.
+By asking "Since our last telephone interview.with you on (date) has a doctor or health professional said...", we are interested in identifying newly occurring, or newly diagnosed conditions.
+If a participant responds by saying "Yes, my doctor told me that I have atrial fibrillation and I have had this for several years" the response to this question (question 10) is No. If the answer provided by the participant to questions in Section D suggests to the interview that this may not be a condition that has newly occurred since the last AFU interview, the participant is asked to clarify whether this is the first time a physician has said that she/he has this condition.
 Only new diagnoses of a condition since the last contact with the participant are recorded as Yes.

-Begin this section with the following transition statement, gently stressing the time reference, "your SOL center visit 4 years ago."
+Begin this section with the following transition statement, gently stressing the time reference, "your last SOL interview."